What can be done with optical technology for the realization of a sustainable global environment?

 Working toward clean energy for sustainable development

 One of the issues that must be solved in modern society is the energy problem.
-Currently, more than 80 % of Japan's primary energy comes from fossil fuels, but the energy resources on Earth are limited.
+Currently, more than 80 % of Japan's primary energy comes from fossil fuels, however the energy resources on Earth are limited.

-To learn more about our laser fusion initiatives, please visit Laser fusion research.
+To learn more about our laser fusion initiatives, please visit 'Laser fusion research'.

 Laser fusion